jtr13/bookdown-template/README.md

 - [ ] 2.
 Choose a descriptive name for your repo based on your content.
 Unlike when you fork a repo, you get to choose the name.
 (If you change your mind before you do any work, delete your new repo and start over.)

+### Set up GitHub Pages

+- [ ] 1.
+On the home page of your repo, click Settings.
+Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
+Above the **Source** line, a bar will appear with your book's URL.
+The bar will initially be blue and indicate that your book is *ready* to be published and will change to green once it is published.
+Copy the URL.
+(Note that sometimes there is a delay until your book actually appears at that URL.
+If it doesn't appear after a few minutes, try making a small change locally, rendering the book, and pushing the changes to trigger a deploy.)

+- [ ] 2.
+Click the gear button near "About" on the home page of the repo and paste your book URL into the **Website** field that appears on the right.

+Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
+It would be appreciated if you add "This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template" to the end of the README.

 ### Clone the repo

 - [ ] 1.
 Clone your new repo with *File, New Project..., Version Control, Git* in RStudio.